-This mung bean curry is one of my favourite weeknight meals.
+This mung bean curry is one of my favorite weeknight meals.
 It’s so quick and easy.
-In less than 30 minutes, I can have a deliciously healthy meal with pretty much whatever happens to be in my kitchen cupboard.
+In less than 30 minutes, I can have a deliciously healthy meal with pretty much whatever happens to be in my kitchen cupboard!

 Clean out your pantry

 I love recipes that can use up whatever you happen to have in your fridge and cupboard.
 This recipe happens to be perfect for cleaning out your pantry.

 Here are some ways to change this basic recipe:

 - Replace the sweet potato with other firm vegetables like carrots, cauliflower, or white potatoes.

 - Use chickpeas or lentils instead of mung beans.

 - Throw in a tin of tomatoes for red curry.

 - Add up to 4 cups of chopped greens like spinach, kale, or chard.
 Stir them in 5 minutes before the end of cooking.

 It shouldn’t come as a surprise that I’m all about adding fermented foods to my meals!
 Fermented foods are a deliciously easy way to get the benefits of probiotics.